MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/service-tips-and-tricks-for-color-formatting.md

 :::image type="content" source="media/service-tips-and-tricks-for-color-formatting/power-bi-table.png" alt-text="Screenshot shows a table with alternating white and gray rows.":::

 One of the quickest ways to apply color to a table or matrix is to open the Format pane and select **Style presets**.
-In the image below, we've selected **Bold header flashy rows**.
+Here we select **Bold header flashy rows**.

 :::image type="content" source="media/service-tips-and-tricks-for-color-formatting/power-bi-table-style.png" alt-text="Screenshot shows the style option of Bold header flashy rows, which makes the header row black and the other rows light and dark green.":::

 Experiment with other color formatting options.
-In this image, we've changed the background color under **Column headers** and changed both the **Background color** and **Alternate background color** for the **Values** (rows).
+In this image, we change the background color under **Column headers** and change both the **Background color** and **Alternate background color** for the **Values** (rows).

 :::image type="content" source="media/service-tips-and-tricks-for-color-formatting/power-bi-value-colors.png" alt-text="Screenshot shows value selectors for Background color and Alternate background color.":::

-## How to undo in Power BI
+## Undo in Power BI

 Like many other Microsoft services and software, Power BI provides an easy way to undo your last command.
 For example, let’s say you change the color of a data point, or a series of data points, and you don’t like the color when it appears in the visualization.
-You don’t recall exactly which color it was before, but you know you want that color back!
+You don’t recall exactly which color it was before, but you know you want that color back.

 To **undo** your last action, or the last few actions, all you have to do is type CTRL+Z.